LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/most-people-want-to-feel-loved.md

 real love is enlightenment.

+&nbsp;

 You want nothing from it,

 nor suffer from it,

-you are just there,
+you are just there, wide awake,

-humbled, egoless.
+humbled, egoless and kindhearted.

 &nbsp;